nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 docker-bigcode bigcode-embeddings export workspace/python-embeddings/$PYTHON_MODEL_NAME  -o workspace/python-embeddings.npy

 ```

+With this, we now have the  embeddings for Java and Python tokens which are saved as java-embeddings.npy and python-embeddings.npy respectively in the folder `$DOCKER_GENERATED_DATA`
 ## 2. Training the Code Clone Detection model

 The model should already be configured in [`config.yml`][13] to use the following steps.
 Make sure you are under `process` folder.